Cyphericarus/aem-running-notes/README.md

 GitHub: [Cyphericarus](https://github.com/Cyphericarus/)

->[!NOTE] Note
+### 📝 Note

->These notes are created while learning and practicing AEM.
+These notes are created while learning and practicing AEM.
 While every effort has been made to keep the content accurate, some sections may evolve as my understanding grows.

 ---